Stan Lee Media productions: The Accuser

 The Accuser was created by Stan Lee and co-developed by Roy Johansen, Taylor Grant and Steve Gerber.
 It starred a character who took justice into his own hands.
-The Accuser is a science-fiction series starring Richard Clarkin as Dan Mason, Jason Barr as the Corporal, Ray Landry as the Doctor Tony Daniels as the Fullbright, Lawrence Bayne as Charlie Johnson Savitch and Susan Roman as Fore.
+The Accuser is a science-fiction series starring Richard Clarkin as Dan Mason, Jason Barr as the Corporal, Ray Landry as the Doctor, Tony Daniels as the Fullbright, Lawrence Bayne as Charlie Johnson Savitch, and Susan Roman as Fore.

 Plot

 At the first chapter starts, we see a recently hospitalized Dan Mason recalling his past as the best criminal defense attorney money could buy.
 He usually didn't care about whose money was buying him and taught himself not to know what his clients do after being acquitted.
 At the cost of his own wife Lucia, Dan learns the underworld's gratitude isn't long-lasting.

 One of his clients (upset that he agreed to defend Lucas Cortex) tried to have him killed.
 As a result, Dan is now a full-time wheelchair-using widower.
 In the hospital, Dan said he'd give his soul in exchange for a chance to bring justice.
 A mysterious entity accepts the deal and gives Dan a special wheelchair that can be converted into a special armor that will move his legs for him.
+This leads to Dan becoming the Accuser who fights crime.
 What Dan doesn't know is that his mysterious benefactor is evaluating him for some unknown agenda.